 And who gives these films all these numbers?
-The International Standards Organization (ISO).
+The International Organization for Standardization.

 So, you might ask, if taking photos in low exposure conditions can sometimes be a problem, why not just make all the film very light sensitive?
 Problem solved once and for all!
 Sadly, it’s not that easy.
 There are trade-offs between film sensitivity and image quality.

 Image Quality and Film Sensitivity

 To understand how these tradeoffs arise, we must know how film records light.
 A film is really a transparent sheet of plastic with a light sensitive, clear chemical emulsion on one side.
 The emulsion is spread into a thin film, hence the name.
 The details of how this emulsion reacts with light (the photo-chemistry) are not vital here.
 We just need to know that when light hits an area on the emulsion it induces a chemical reaction that causes that part of the emulsion to become dark.